Colorful Stage! The Movie: A Miku Who Can't Sing

 is a 2025 Japanese animated musical drama film based on the mobile game Hatsune Miku: Colorful Stage! developed by Colorful Palette and published by Sega.
 Produced by P.A.
 Works and distributed by Shochiku, the film is directed by Hiroyuki Hata and written by Yoko Yonaiyama.
-It is the first feature film based on the character Hatsune Miku.
+It is the first feature film based on the Vocaloid character Hatsune Miku.

 The film debuted in Japanese theaters on January 17, 2025.
 GKIDS licensed the film for an official English release and released it in North American cinemas on April 17, 2025.

 Plot

 In Shibuya, five musical bands of teenagers (Leo/need, More More Jump!, Vivid Bad Squad, Wonderlands x Showtime, and Nightcord at 25:00) go about their lives while producing music.
 They do so with the support of alternate themed versions of Virtual Singers Hatsune Miku, Kagamine Rin & Len, Megurine Luka, Meiko, and Kaito, who reside in Sekai, virtual dimensions made from the group members' emotions, which they travel to using their phones or computers.

 Meanwhile, a previously unseen version of Hatsune Miku (Note: Identified off-screen and in Hatsune Miku: Colorful Stage as the Miku of the Window Sekai (窓のセカイ, Mado no Sekai)) is traveling between screens in Japan, looking for help.
 Originating from a gloomy and unwelcoming Sekai, the people whose feelings that gave rise to it experience depression and consider abandoning their creative ambitions, believing they are unable to achieve them.
 Consequently, this version of Miku is despondent and lonely, and discouraged whenever trying to connect emotionally through a song to the people whose feelings make up her Sekai, to no avail.
 Said Miku seeks the help of the members of all five bands, who each help her refine her song and gain confidence in herself.
 Reinvigorated, she once again attempts to reach out in song to the people whose feelings formed her Sekai, but is again met with failure.